🎯 TL;DR — Quick Answer

 Here’s an important rule specific to 3- and 4-unit properties: the VA’s self-sufficiency test.
 For triplexes and fourplexes, the VA requires that the property’s expected rental income from all units (including the one you’ll occupy) be sufficient to cover the total mortgage payment (principal, interest, taxes, and insurance).

 In practical terms, this means a fourplex needs to have strong enough rental income across all four units to service its own debt.
 This test is separate from your personal qualification — it’s about the property’s ability to support itself financially.
-Properties in strong rental markets typically pass this test.
+Properties in strong rental markets pass this test.
 Properties where rents are very low relative to the purchase price may not.

 Experience Requirement (Some Lenders)

-Some lenders — not the VA itself — add an overlay requirement that borrowers demonstrate prior landlord experience before financing a 3- or 4-unit property.
+Some lenders — not the VA itself — add an overlay requirement that borrowers show prior landlord experience before financing a 3- or 4-unit property.
 This isn’t universal, but it’s worth knowing that your choice of lender matters.
 Working with a lender who specializes in VA loans for investors can make a significant difference here.

 Finding Multi-Family Properties That Work